xkhanhnguyen/blog/_posts/2025-01-30-lunar-new-year.md

 There’s still half the book left, but already, it feels like a quiet kind of inspiration.
 A reminder that hardship doesn’t erase hope.

-People say turning 30 is a milestone, but maybe it’s just another step forward—one of many.
-Some paths are easy, some are hard, but as long as I keep moving, I’m still on my way.
-Even when progress feels invisible, even when the days blur together, I have to remind myself—I can get through this.
-Every step counts, even the small ones.
-One day, I’ll look back and see—not just where I’ve been, but how far I’ve come.
+Turning 30 sounds big, but maybe it’s just another step—one of many.
+Some days feel easy, some feel heavy, but as long as I keep moving, I’m still going somewhere.
+Even when it feels slow, even when nothing seems to change, I have to remind myself—I can get through this.
+Every little step adds up.
+One day, I’ll look back and see just how far I’ve come.